Oghma-Infinium/Apostasy/GAMEPLAY.md

  - **Gauntlets of the Horny Fist**: Additionally makes unarmed attacks deal additional fire damage.
  - **Severin Family Ring**: Fortifies Poison Use by 20% instead of increasing Attack Speed by 10%.
  - **Silver-Blood Family Ring**: Increases Poison Resist by 50% instead of increasing Attack Speed by 10%.
+ - **Sinweaver** is now found in Reachcliff Cave, rather than being purchased from Riften's Scorched Hammer.

 Technically not artifacts but these are going to be listed here: